DeactivatedWhatSoever/NSL/language/java/java_8_lambdas.md

 ### Why Did They Need to Change Java Again?

+- So Java came out to actually make developer just think about code and logic more than using up the CPU and every byte of memory as efficient as possible.

+	- Come to think of it, All the things that get developed, developers get easier to actually develop stuff.

+- So the challenge was, multi core CPU’s.
+We needed a way to actually provide ways to make use of them.
+Concurrency is the main issue in parallelism.
+And yes, that is the java.util.concurrent package, but it wasn’t enough.
+That’s why we started to use lambda enabled code.

+	- If we have lambdas, we can pass around functions and make callbacks more readable and easier.
+(Java still had callbacks and could be implemented by anonymous singular classes).
+But hey!
+We’re getting over and can do non-blocking stuff with lambdas.

+- OOP: Abstraction of data FP: Abstraction of behavior In the real world, we’ll need both of them.

 ### What Is Functional Programming?

+- The heart of functional programming: thinking about the problem domain in terms of immutable values and functions that translate between them.

 ### Example Domain

+- We’ve got three simple domains.
+Artist, Track and Album.
+We’ll use these domains to actually implement functional code.
+Pragmatic functional code.

 ## Lambda Expressions